Asset-based community development: Time banks

 Time banks are an example of using community assets to connect individuals' assets to one another.
 Neighbors and local organizations share skills with one another and earn and spend ‘TimeBank Hours’ or ‘credits’ in the process, allowing an hour of child care to equal an hour of home repair or tax preparation.

 Ethics

 Since ABCD relies on existing community assets to create change, it has been criticized for implying that disadvantaged communities have all the resources they need to solve community problems.
 According to the ABCD Institute, however, ABCD methodology recognizes that systemic injustice may require disadvantaged communities to seek assistance from outside the community.
 ABCD maintains that interventions from exterior sources will be most effective when a community’s assets are leveraged at full capacity.
 ABCD is described as a more sustainable model of community development than needs-based community development, because needs-based approaches may perpetuate community problems by emphasizing deficiencies and the necessity for reliance on outside assistance.
 By contrast, ABCD aims to build capacity within communities by expanding their social capital.
 By working with outside resources and simultaneously building trust within the community, more members can make use of a wider array of strengths.

+Examples

+There are 17 ABCD sites in Leeds, in the UK, developed under a programme which started in 2013.